adnanh/webhook/docs/Referencing-Request-Values.md

     </app>
     ```

-    To access a given `user` tag, you must treat them as an array.
+    To access a given `user` element, you must treat them as an array.
     So `app.users.user.0.name` yields `Jeff`.

     Since there's only one `message` tag, it's not treated as an array.